Andoryuuta/binary/README.md

 # binary

+[Experiment/Broken/Really, do NOT use this for anything.]

-(EXPERIMENTAL/BROKEN/DANGEROUS/ REALLY DON"T USE THIS) A small library for simplifying reading/writing of binary data in go.
+A small library for simplifying reading/writing of binary data in go.